An Apology for Money: Money creation balanced by some thing

 Monetization facilitates the chain of exchanges, as banks pass on the money created to somebody possessing assets, thereby acquiring (rights on) these assets.
-In the view of the asset holder, monetization is the act of ``turning in'' (rights on) assets, thereby obtaining money.
+In the view of the asset holder, monetization is the act of {\em turning in} (rights on) assets, thereby obtaining money.
 From the bank's perspective, the exchange looks conversely.
-In this process, the bank acquires both the asset as well as liabilities (balanced by the ownership of the asset).
-Note that, the bank just ``produces'' money effortlessly ``out of thin air,'' whereas the asset holder had to acquire (e.g., inherit or produce) the asset before selling it to the bank.
-Surely this puts the banks in a very privileged position: it ``effortlessly'' acquires assets and their associated utilities.
-Another privilege of banks which will be discussed below is the levy of interest.
+In this process, the bank acquires both the asset as well as liabilities (balanced by the ownership of the asset) in the form of the money issued.
+Note that, the bank just {\em produces} money effortlessly ``out of thin air,'' whereas the asset holder had to acquire (e.g. inherit or produce) the asset before selling it to the bank.
+Surely this puts the banks in a very privileged position: it effortlessly acquires assets and their associated utilities by producing intrinsically worthless money.
+Another privilege of banks which will be discussed below is the levy of interest on debt.

 After monetization, the bank can utilize the asset, whereas the seller and previous owner of that asset can utilize the money issued by the bank.
 In one extreme case, the money may remain ``dormant'' in the bank's account, possibly without even collecting (much) interest; this would be most favorable for the bank.
-In the other extreme, the seller rushes to convert the bank's money immediately into nonbank assets, commodities (such as silver, gold, or oil), or central bank money; any such exchange would be least favorable for the bank.
+In the other extreme, the seller rushes to convert the bank's money immediately into nonbank assets, commodities (such as silver, copper, gold, or oil), or central bank money; any such exchange would be least favorable for the bank.

 Why should anyone trade in fiat money issued by banks, which is intrinsically worthless, for an asset which has some utility?
-Because anyone would exchange fiat money for other utilities.
+Because under normal conditions anyone could exchange fiat money for other valuable assets and utilities.